h5bp/html5boilerplate.com/docs/README.markdown

     origin	git://github.com/paulirish/html5-boilerplate.wiki.git (fetch)
     origin	git://github.com/paulirish/html5-boilerplate.wiki.git (push)

 The submodule repositories added by “git submodule update” are “headless”.
 This means that they aren’t on a current branch.
-To fix this, we simply need to switch to a branch.
-In this example, that would be the master branch.
-We switch with the following command: “git checkout master“.
+To fix this, you simply need to switch to a branch.
+In this example, that would be the master branch (git checkout master).

-    git checkout master

 To bring any new changes back in